lrdj/cc/_memories/my-columbia-old-hells-i-have-known.md

 they were trying to grind out your reason, turn you into some lackspittle dog to bark and whine at their whims, to parade on a leash

-never mind whoâthey'll elude you forever
+never mind who, they'll elude you forever

+they are evil never mind why.
+you survived...
-they are evilânever mind why. you survived... you lost many years which will never return
+you lost many years which will never return